OMandila/the-sagacity-spectrum/README.md

 ## Website Structure

 - `index.html`: The main entry point of the portfolio.
+- `project1.html` :
-- `project1.html` to `project5.html`: Dedicated pages for each consulting project.
+- `project5.html`: Dedicated pages for each consulting project.

 ## Design